Code is there to explain the comments to the computer.

 SELECT 'cent' > 'century';

-.
+The result is twice false.
 The comparison between two strings

 is in fact done letter by letter from left to right.
 For ‘magic’